 This top is very simple, but still has some fine details.
-I gave it the name, Aurora Borealis, because the colors reminds me of the northern lights, and since it is partially knitted on a trip north of the Polar Circle.
+I gave it the name, Northern Lights, because the colors reminds me of the northern lights, and since it is partially knitted on a trip north of the Polar Circle.

 Actually this top has been on quite a travel, come to think of it.
 Firstly, the Malabrigo yarn is made from Uruguayan sheep (mulesing free), and hand dyed in a factory that have taken measures to be as environmentally friendly as possible.
 I bought 2 skeins of Malabrigo sock on a travel to Barcelona – at All You Knit Is Love.
 It is really worth while to visit Jen in her wonderful little shop!
 The yellow yarn, that I have used for the edgings, is Garnsurr Skrantin Merino.
 This yarn is hand dyed by immigrant women in Numedal, in the heart of Norway, so this too is a project with a lot of meaning, and inspiration from all over the world.
 This yarn I bought at Værbitt, a shop in Oslo.
 Laila, who is the owner of this shop also hand dyes yarn in the most amazing colorways.
 Finally, I started knitting the top on a trip to the Swiss Alps.
 The next week I brought it on a trip to Northern Norway, to the Lyngen Alps.
 This was in May, and of course out of season, but the last time I was there I could see the northern lights.